ankeshrpd/SquadStack_ParkingLot/README.md

   - [InputParser](#3-inputparser)

 ## Getting Started
-Start by cloning the repository using: `git clone https://github.com/IamRaviTejaG/fampay-assignment.git` followed by `cd parking_lot`.
+Start by cloning the repository using: `git clone https://github.com/ankeshrpd/SquadStack_ParkingLot.git` followed by `cd SquadStack_ParkingLot`.

 To run the program, type:
 ```bash